d-w00d/lj-inventory-with-QBCore-exports-and-decay/README.md

 BEWARE THIS IS A CHANGE TO MAKE THE LJ-INVENTORY WORK WITH THE LATEST VERSION OF QBCORE AND THEIR EXPORTS I DID NOT CREATE THIS SCRIPT, CREDITS FOR THIS SCRIPT GO TO PROJECT SLOTH, LJ

+Change all occurances of qb-inventory to lj-inventory inside qb-core

 Change giveStarterItems function inside qb-multicharacter and qb-cityhal to this function